fission/fission.io/content/en/docs/installation/authentication.md

 This is an optional feature that can be enabled/disable depending on your requirement.

 When enabled, a new endpoint for authentication will be registered in the router.
-All the API calls to Fission functions will now be routed through this endpoint.
+All the API calls to Fission functions will now be routed through function endpoints using authentication token.

 Fission will also create a secret named `router` in `fission` namespace with a default `username`, a randomly generated `password` and a `jwtSigninKey`.
 This secret is mounted on a volume on the router pod.